Power Kites, Traction Kites

 The beach picture shows a kite surfer in action.

-With four or more lines dragging through the air and for other aerodynamic reasons, traction kites are a bit slower than the smaller muli-line kites.
+With four or more lines dragging through the air, and for other aerodynamic reasons, traction kites are a bit slower than the smaller multi-line kites.
 You can get a feel for how they handle by flying a trainer kite over sand.

 Most surfing kites are not parafoils.
 Can see the leading-edge spar and a few other shorter spars helping the kite keep its shape?